Coping with Craving

 Cravings will die away in general if you don’t act on them.
 That process may take several months for a major shift, and months to years for complete elimination of craving.
 Occasionally an ex-smoker will say that mild craving still exists, but most tell you that it is gone after about a year.
 To summarize, individual cravings go away (in minutes to hours), and craving in general (for the particular substance or activity) goes away also (in months to years).

 The second fundamental fact is that craving does not harm you.
 Even if you have many intense cravings, you will not be damaged.
 They are not pleasant, but you don’t need to be afraid of them.

 The third fundamental fact is that craving cannot force you to do anything (despite what you might have heard to the contrary).
 Not sure about this idea?
 Consider the gun-to-the-head test.
 Imagine having your substance in hand, and craving it powerfully.
-Next to you is someone who will shoot you in the head if you use.
-Assuming you are not suicidal, would you use?
+Next to you is someone who will shoot you in the head if you use it.
+Assuming you are not suicidal, would you use it?
 Still not sure?
 Imagine the gun is pointed at the person you love the most.
-Would you sacrifice that person so you could use?
+Would you sacrifice that person so you could use it?

-The reality is that we can cope with our cravings any time it is important enough for us to do so.
-The gun-to-the-head test is just an extreme situation which shows you how you would behave when it is “important enough.”
-If it is important enough to overcome addiction, you can cope with craving!
+The reality is that coping with craving is possible at any time it is important enough for us to do so.
+The gun-to-the-head test is just an extreme situation that shows you how you would behave when it is “important enough.”
+If it is important enough to overcome addiction, coping with craving is possible!